History of Ladder Superstitions

-For those of you unmarried persons, walking under a ladder may postpone any hopes of marriage for at least another year.
+For those of you that are unmarried, walking under a ladder may postpone any hopes of marriage for at least another year.

 The folks from the Netherlands also believe that disobeying this superstition may be grounds for a hanging!
 Although this may be due to the fact that history suggests, sometimes ladders were leaned against a tree instead of using scaffolding when someone was to be hanged.